agentv9/Modular-DIscord-Bot-Template/README.md

 - ## 6 - Events

-    To make handling the different events the `discord.js` client spllies easier ive built in a event handler, events follow a simular structure to modules with a few differences, that being name will be a discord.js event, aswell as the addition of a `once` parameter which will determine if the event will run only the first time the event is fired or every time.
+    To make handling the different events the `discord.js` client supplies easier ive built in a event handler, events follow a simular structure to modules with a few differences, that being name will be a discord.js event, aswell as the addition of a `once` parameter which will determine if the event will run only the first time the event is fired or every time. note: events must be placed within a subdirectory within the `events` folder, the event file must be named `main.js`, the folder name does not matter but it must be in a subdirectory

     ```js